Configuring Protocols

 # RTP QoS

-• MTU limit on the size of data transmitted over the network (RTP packet size excluding UDP and IP headers). headers);
+• MTU limit for network data transfer (RTP packet size excluding UDP and IP headers) headings);

 • QoS method of traffic prioritization (QoS) - DSCP or IP Precedence.
 QoS tag settings are available for the selected method.